kubernetes/website/content/en/blog/_posts/2022-05-20-non-graceful-node-shutdown.md

 can use that taint is when the node is in a non-recoverable state due to a hardware failure or a broken OS.
 The values you set for that taint can be `node.kubernetes.io/out-of-service=nodeshutdown: "NoExecute"` or `node.kubernetes.io/out-of-service=nodeshutdown:" NoSchedule"`.
-Provided you have enabled the feature gate as I mentioned earlier, setting the out-of-service taint on a Node means that pods on the node will be deleted unless if there are matching tolerations on the pods.
+Provided you have enabled the feature gate mentioned earlier, setting the out-of-service taint on a Node means that pods on the node will be deleted unless if there are matching tolerations on the pods.
 Persistent volumes attached to the shutdown node will be detached, and for StatefulSets, replacement pods will be created successfully on a different running node.